Learn how to organize your desk quickly and easily with these 5 simple steps.

 A disorganized, sloppy workspace detracts from your ability to focus and get tasks completed efficiently.

 Remember this – any time spent searching for something is wasted time.

 You should always be able to find what you want when you need it.

 1. Set Aside Time To Organize Your Desk

-3. Sort Your Desk Clutter Into Piles
+3. Sort Your Paperwork and Desk Clutter Into Piles

 The first pile should be your high priority items – things you need to deal with right away.